H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

 ## 27.7 Summary

 Heartbeat mechanisms and live cycles provide a structured rhythm for checking health, producing internal and external narratives, and maintaining connections to other systems.
 By recording and integrating these activities into memory and container layers, the system treats its own ongoing operation as part of the context for future decisions.
-Later chapters build on this foundation to describe additional safeguards and integration points.
+Unlike the web research jobs that update factual knowledge, these cycles keep track of how the system itself is performing and how it presents its activity to others, forming an operational history rather than a content feed.